 Your typical liquor store bourbon selection can be a bit unwieldy.
-While publications like Gear Patrol will certainly help you narrow it down to the best bottles to buy, it's spirits competitions like the San Francisco World Spirits Competition, or SFWSC, that can truly push bottles off the shelves.
+While publications like Gear Patrol will certainly help you narrow it down to the best bottles of bourbon to buy, it's spirits competitions like the San Francisco World Spirits Competition, or SFWSC, that can truly push bottles off the shelves.

 As finalists, these bourbons will be going head to head again to determine Best of Class and Best in Show winners, which will be revealed in June.
 For the bourbon category, these are the bottles that have earned Double Gold — and will compete next month for the competition's highest honors.
+In the meantime, if you have a hard time finding any of the top SFWSC bottles, we've also broken down some of the best expensive bourbon alternatives.

 15 Stars 14-Year-Old Timeless Reserve Kentucky Straight Bourbon Whiskey